rabeeshm/BCL-developer-docs/en/video-cloud/policy-apis/assets/doc/how-it-works.md

 ### Using a policy key

-When an end-user tries to play a video, the following sequence occurs for both web and app players:
+When an end-user tries to play a video, the following sequence occurs for both web and app players.
+(This does not occur for pre-baked players that include video asset URLs.)

 - The player makes a request to Wedge Playback (`edge.api.brightcove.com`) asking for the video playback metadata